Property Tax Calculator for All States 2024

 Property taxes are a source of revenue for state and local governments who use it to fund public services like schools, hospitals, or emergency services.
 They are the largest source of revenue for state and local governments in the US.
 Each year, state and local governments have a target budget.
 By using current real estate data, they can calculate the necessary mill levy to achieve their budget goals.
 Generally, property taxes pay for the following items:

-• Public Safety: Emergency services like police officers, firefighters, and emergency medical technicians (EMTs) are all funded by property taxes.
-Public safety includes any public safety workers and legal liabilities associated with public safety.
+- Public Safety: Emergency services such as police, firefighting, and emergency medical services (EMTs) are typically funded by property taxes.
+Public safety encompasses not only these services but also the legal responsibilities and liabilities associated with ensuring the community's safety.

 Which City Has the Most Affordable Property Taxes?